RUB-NDS/DISTINCT/README.md

 ## 📝 Citation

-Feel free to use the following citation for the [paper](https://distinct-sso.com/paper.pdf):
+Feel free to use the following citation for the paper [📝](https://distinct-sso.com/paper.pdf):
 ```
 @inproceedings{TBD,
   author = {TBD},